Noel-FGC/BBCF-Improvement-Mod/README.md

 The goal is to extend the game with community-created content and provide additional graphical options.

-Join the [BB Improvement Mod Discord Server](https://discord.gg/j2mCX9s) to discuss about the development and the game itself!

 ## What this mod provides
 - Adds extra game modes
 - Adds hitbox overlay